TrendMinerCS/notebooks/README.md

 The MLHub functionality enables the power of python for performing advanced analytics on your time-series data complementing the built-in functionalities available in TrendMiner.
 Create your own visualizations and deploy the output of the notebook to DashHub or build your own models using common machine learning techniques.

-## This respository
+## This repository
-Use the code snippets found in this respository as inspiration for your own projects.
+Use the code snippets found in this repository as inspiration for your own projects.
 You will find some examples of how Pandas, Numpy, ScikitLearn, Matplolib, Plotly and other packages can be used together with the time series data that is already available in TrendMiner to enhance your analysis.